Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Theory

 Theorem \ref{theorem_score} implies that the decorrelated score with some high-dimensional plug-in estimators $\wh\bgamma$ and $\wh\bomega$ has the same asymptotic distribution as in Lemma \ref{lemma_ori_normality_new}.
 Several conditions are needed to show this result.
 The first condition $(\norm{\bv^*}_1M_n)^3/(n\delta)^{1/2} = o(1)$ is from Lemma \ref{lemma_ori_normality_new}, and the second condition $\frac{\log(d)}{n\delta^3} = o(1)$ is also mild as long as $\delta$ does not go to zero too fast.
 The third condition $n\delta^{2\ell+1}= O(1)$ guarantees that the higher order bias of the decorrelated score can be ignored and therefore it suffices to only correct for the leading bias term in (\ref{eq_bias}).
-In particular, if the rate optimal bandwidth $\delta =c n^{-1/(2\ell + 1)}$ is chosen, from (\ref{eq_theorem_score_2}), we can see that the asymptotic bias of $\sqrt{n\delta}\wh{S}_\delta(0,\wh{\bgamma})$ is a constant $\sqrt{n\delta^{2\ell+1}}\mu^*=c^{\ell+1/2}\mu^*$, which is further removed to attain the mean zero Gaussian limiting distribution.